 In addition, there are a lot of new technologies that are heavily hardware-dependent.
 First thing that crosses our mind is Virtual Reality and all advanced improvements it can utilize.
 Since this is still a developing technology only the sky is a boundary for its final reach.
 In 2017 we can expect a lot of VR/AR presence in the gaming industry and that should impact all systems, even the handheld devices.

-Another technology breakthrough that should employ this 8GB RAM to some extinct is Superbook.
+Another technology breakthrough that should employ this 8GB RAM to some extent is Superbook.
 Superbook is an interesting project by Sentio developing studio.
 Essentially, it can change the way we combine our devices for better use and more optimized performance.

 Superbook is a small laptop shell that connects with your smartphone with cable.
 It completely uses phones software to run its system.
 The phone provides the brain while the laptop shell brings out the muscles to this dynamic duo.
 Since this is a quite affordable project, we will probably see a lot of alternative solutions from the third-party developers like Ubuntu, Lineage, or Remix.
 In addition, Motorola is still working on OneCompute Moto with similar characteristics.